 These dissimilarities result in Hambagu having a more tender texture and saltier taste so that you can eat it with rice.
 Eating this delicious Asian ground beef delicacy with rice is better if you use Teriyaki sauce or soy sauce.

 If you want to eat Hambagu steak, you should make sweet-and-sour Ponzu sauce.
 Ponzu is a famous sauce with a tangy flavor from citrus fruits and vinegar.

 Although it is an offspring of Jiaozi (the Chinese dumpling), Gyoza has higher quality compared with its origin.
 While you often see people just steam, pan-fry, or deep-fry dumplings, Gyoza requires you to perform all of these techniques on them.

 With Gyoza, you will need to pan-fry the dumplings until their covers start to turn light brown.
 Then, you need to add a small amount of water to the pan and allow Gyoza to cook themselves with the hot steam.

 This cooking method lets Gyoza shape a thick and chewy wrapper that will give you a small joy and satisfaction every time you take a bite.
 The combination of salty filling and sour black rice vinegar sauce is the ultimate flavor that you will want to try.

-The filling of this dish is ground beef.
+And for those wondering if they can use frozen ground beef for cooking, it’s in the filling.
 Therefore, you will need to mix your ground beef with garlic, onions, cabbage, and scallions.
-Don’t be afraid if you think you use too much garlic in this dish.
-Gyoza is supposed to have a thick flavor of garlic.
+Don’t be afraid of using too much garlic.
+Gyoza needs a thick flavor of garlic.

 You should learn how to make the Gyoza wrappers instead of buying them in the supermarket.